Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Safety Glass, ADAS, and Why Modern Windshields Cost More

 Today's vehicles are far more technologically complex than they were even a decade ago.
-As of 2025, over 80% of new U.S. vehicles are equipped with Advanced Driver Assistance Systems (ADAS) — meaning the vast majority of new cars on the road today have cameras, sensors, or radar components integrated into or mounted directly behind the windshield.
-These systems power lane departure warnings, forward collision alerts, adaptive cruise control, and automatic emergency braking.
+As of 2026, the vast majority of new U.S. vehicles are equipped with at least some form of Advanced Driver Assistance Systems (ADAS) — including cameras, sensors, and radar components integrated into or mounted directly behind the windshield.
+Features like forward collision warning and automatic emergency braking now appear in over 94% of new vehicles, making ADAS-equipped windshields the norm rather than the exception.

 Standard Glass vs. ADAS Safety Glass